 You should not decide whether to see your doctor based on the intensity of your pain.
-Not all injuries to your ankle are painful, nor are all injuries a medical emergency.
+Not all injuries to your ankle are painful.
 If you experience any of the following symptoms you should see a doctor immediately:

 - Inability to walk or stand without pain